-The first exhibition in the UK exploring sin in art will be staged at the National Gallery in London this spring...
+The first exhibition in the UK exploring sin in art has been rescheduled to start next month in the National Gallery in London ...

-Sin will bring together paintings from the National Gallery’s collection dating from the 16th to the 18th century with loans from important private and public collections including modern and contemporary works by Andy Warhol, Tracey Emin, and Ron Mueck.
-There will be 15 works on display.
+Originally planned for Spring 2020, Sin will bring together paintings from the National Gallery’s collection dating from the 16th to the 18th century with loans from important private and public collections including modern and contemporary works by Andy Warhol, Tracey Emin, and Ron Mueck.
+There will be 14 works on display.

 Sin has been a recurrent subject for artistic exploration over the centuries across the world.
 Sin in a religious context means an immoral act that is considered to be a transgression against divine law.
 In a secular world, it means a serious or regrettable fault, offence or omission.
 Sin is as universal as it is personal.
 Most people at some point in their life will do something they regret, although the gravity of their ‘sin’ and the way each individual or society deals with it very much depends on the country, time and socio-cultural context.
 While the concerns, ambiguities, perceptions and representations of sin extend across world religions and even to those of no faith, 'Sin' will primarily explore this conception in Christianity and through the work of artists who work principally within a Christian context.

 Two early paintings in the exhibition, 'The Garden of Eden' by Jan Brueghel the Elder, 1613 (on loan from a private collection, Hong Kong) and 'Adam and Eve' by Lucas Cranach the Elder, 1526 (on loan from The Samuel Courtauld Trust, The Courtauld Gallery, London) feature scenes from the Old Testament which have helped define the concept of sin in our collective ‘Western’ consciousness: the moment described in the Book of Genesis when Adam and Eve eat the forbidden fruit from the tree of knowledge and are subsequently expelled from the Garden of Eden for committing the first sin.
-Both pictures are ambiguous as they tell and warn the viewer about sin and yet portray the naked body as seductive, which could possibly inspire sin.
+Both pictures are ambiguous as they tell and warn the viewer about sin and yet portray the naked body as seductive, and a potential source of temptation.